 The DAI Video Competition: Inspiring the Next Generation of ChemEng Learners

-This video competition aims to reward student(s) who produce a creative, educational video to supplement chemical engineering course material.
+This video competition aims to reward student(s) who produce a creative, educational video to supplement chemical engineering course material with £500.
 The video should explain any commonly misunderstood chemical engineering topic (e.g. dimensionless numbers in transport phenomena).

 Winner(s) will be recognized at the annual Ramsay Dinner and have their accomplishment awarded to their Higher Education Achievement Report (HEAR).
 The winning video from the 2017 competition can be found on the Chemical Engineering Student Intranet Moodle page.